-The day treatment program, also known as the Stepping Stones Program, is designed for students with intense management needs and a current mental health diagnosis.
+The Day Treatment program, also known as Stepping Stones, is designed for students with intense management needs and a current mental health diagnosis.
 CiTi and Hillside Children's Center partner to provide educational and therapeutic services to students and families.
 The program offers a structured, small group environment that helps students address the emotional and behavioral challenges that interfere with learning, so that they may return successfully to their home district.
 Academic instruction is provided by CiTi staff.
 The Hillside Children's Center provides the therapeutic component of the program.
 This component involves individual, family and group therapy as well as parent and family support.
 The program also provides for regular, on-site psychiatric consultations and medication management.
-Documentation of a mental health diagnosis is required to attend this program.
+Documentation of a current (within one year) mental health diagnosis is required to attend this program.
 Students that attend the Stepping Stones high school classes have the ability to obtain high school credits (awarded by their home school).